Perry Como: Sing to me, Mr. C.: 1955–1959

 Como's "Dream Along With Me" became the show's opening theme song, "Mr. C." received the first of many "stacks and stacks of letters" requesting him to sing a specific song.
 It was also here where he began wearing his trademark cardigan sweaters.
 The "Sing to me, Mr. C." segment with Como seated on a stool singing viewer requested songs had its roots in the first television broadcasts of Chesterfield Supper Club.
 When cameras entered the "Supper Club" radio studio, they found Como and his guests sitting on stools behind music stands.
 The show's closing theme was, "You Are Never Far Away From Me".

 Perry's announcer on the broadcasts, Frank Gallop, became a foil for Como's jokes.
-When the television show began, there was not enough room for Gallop to appear on stage; he was an invisible "voice from the clouds" until the show's 1958 – 1959 season.
+When the television show began, there was not enough room for Gallop to appear on stage; he was an invisible "voice from the clouds" until the show's 1958–1959 season.
 There was as much fun at rehearsals as on the show itself.
 Como's relaxed and fun-loving manner at rehearsals put many nervous guests at ease.
 It was common for Como to leave the Saturday-afternoon rehearsal for about a half-hour to go to confession.
 He managed to save some time by asking his music publisher, Mickey Glass, to wait in line for him at the confessional.
 Glass, who was Jewish, was most agreeable to this but wondered what to do if his turn came before Como arrived.

 Como thoroughly enjoyed his years working in television, saying in a 1989 interview, "I got a kick out of live television.
 The spontaneity was the fun of it."
-Spontaneity and the ability to be himself came in handy for swimmer/actress Esther Williams' guest appearance of March 16, 1957.
+Spontaneity and the ability to be himself came in handy for swimmer/actress Esther Williams's guest appearance of March 16, 1957.
 A wardrobe malfunction meant that viewers were seeing more of Esther than 1950s television considered to be in good taste; more live show mishaps followed.
 At the show's end, Williams was swimming in a pool specially constructed on the set for her appearance.
-Como simply said, "Goodnight, folks," and leaped, fully clothed, into the swimming pool.
+Como simply said, "Goodnight, folks", and leaped, fully clothed, into the swimming pool.